 This grant program is designed to encourage and facilitate energy-efficiency focused residential housing repairs and upgrades to owner occupied homes and non-owner-occupied single-family homes and multi-family properties consisting of a maximum of three total units within both rural and urban areas.
-In conjunction with home repairs, the funding also allows for a portion of the award, up to ten percent (10%), to be utilized for administrative funding.
+In conjunction with home repairs the funding also allows for a portion of the award, up to ninety-five percent (95%) to be utilized for energy-oriented property repairs and administrative funding of up to five percent (5%).